 Label scales based on numbers rather than letters, as in Figure 6, have the advantage of allowing constant improvement but lose the principal benefit of a mnemonic which is to facilitate memory of ranking in order to aid selection.
 In our view, and we believe this is clearly supported by previous consumer research, a mnemonic approach (such as an A to G classification) is much more likely to be used and retained by consumers than a numerical measure of the efficiency.
 The design shown in the figure retains the colour classes but gives them no names so if they were being discussed one would have to describe the shade of green in question etc. The lack of name given to these classes is likely to weaken their impact, not just with consumers, but also with manufacturers, marketing departments and procurers and hence would be expected to dilute the overall market transformational impact of the label.
-Furthermore, such a design would still periodically require the higher efficiency classes.
+Furthermore, such a design would still periodically require the colour classes to be upgraded or different colours to be used when the market evolves into the higher efficiency classes.
 Thus it does not avoid the need for periodic rebasing of the efficiency scale and thus a product which was once "green" would not always be classed in the same colour or that once was the second shortest arrow in the set would not be in the future.